percona/percona-server-mysql-operator/source/expose.rst

 ---------------

-Still, sometimes it is required to expose all MySQL instances, where each of them gets its own IP address.
+Still, sometimes it is required to expose all MySQL instances, where each of them gets its own IP address (e.g. in case of load balancing implemented on the application level).

 .. image:: ./assets/images/exposure-all.svg
    :align: center